Ella-Raputri/TA-WADS-ToDoList-Combined/BE/README.md

 <br>

 ## Project Description
-This is a simple to do list app backend used for my practice in using Express and Sequelize for MySQL.
+This is a simple to do list app backend used for my practice in using Express and Mongoose for MongoDB.

 <br>